Are you set to charge what you’re worth?

 Sharing your new rates can be uncomfortable.
 So, I teach my clients a simple strategy to reduce the discomfort.
 First practice stating your new fees aloud.
 Either you can do this with a partner or in front of a mirror.

-Then use the big “gulp” technique.
+Then use the big gulp technique.
 Take a big gulp of air before you tell your new fees to a potential client.
 Then quietly wait for a response.
-Getting your first client at new rates is scary and exciting.
+Getting your first client at your new rates is scary and exciting.

 This is one way to increase your income without working more.
-Your business will change.
-You already are a success.
-Adjust your fees so they truly reflect the value of your services.
+By doing this, you earn more without working additional hours.
+Where do your prices need to be so they truly reflect your value?

 If it was solely left up to you, how long would you think about raising your rates before you actually took action?
-Your beliefs influence your rates.
+Remember, your beliefs influence your rates.

 Values and actions

 Get a sheet of paper and create two columns.
-Over the left column title it “Values” and list all of the values you have, your strengths and qualities.
-Now over the right title “Actions.”
-Under the Actions the top half will be “Pros.”
-These are the actions which support your business growth.
-After you have written all the pros, then write the “Cons.”
-The things you do which interfere with your business growth.
+Over the left column title it Values.
+Go ahead and list your core values, your strengths and qualities.
+Title the right column Actions.
+Under the Actions the top half will be Pros.
+These are the actions which support your firm’s growth.
+After you have written all the pros, then write the Cons.
+The things you do which interfere with growth.

 Next to each Action on the list, the pros and the cons, write which value it supports.
 After you have paired each action with a value, notice if a pattern emerges.
 This will help you see where your conflicting values lie.
-As a result, you’ll begin to understand why you might be holding yourself back from growing your business.In order to be a #success, you must already believe you are a success.
-Click To Tweet
+As a result, you gain insight into why you resist growing your accounting firm.Raising your rates takes courage - not confidence.
+The confidence comes later.
+Read full post. #getpaidwhatyoureworth Click To Tweet